LuqmanAH/AutoChessSharp_FMLX_B3/README.md

 ## Roadmap 🗺️

-- Implement positioning mechanics into consideration
+- Implement positioning mechanics into consideration _future_
-- Implement attack and HP relation with clash outcome
+- Implement attack and HP relation with clash outcome _future_
-- Logger
+- Logger _on going with NLog_ 🕙
 - Unit test _on going with Xunit_ 🕙
 - Docs _on going with docfx_ 🕙